parsiya/parsiya.net/themes/hugo-octopress/README.md

 [params]

-  # number of recent posts that will be shown in the sidebar
+  # number of recent posts that will be shown in the sidebar - default is 5
   SidebarRecentLimit = 5

   # if false, all of the post will appear on front page (and in pagination) - not recommended
   truncate = true

   # author's name (this will appear in metadata and at the bottom of posts)
   author = "Site Author"